gruxie/ai_lab_2025/workshop_1/iot_trust/hyp_gen_iot.md

 ### Instructions
 1. Review the bibliography and analysis from the previous step
-2. Extract key assumptions related to web app navigation improvement
+2. Extract key assumptions related to my research question.
 3. For each assumption:
    - State it clearly and concisely
    - Support it with specific references to the research